camikazegreen/interview/README.md

 ### Contributed modules
-- [Bean](https://drupal.org/project/bean) Provides base fields and their required modules for the uaqs_block_types.
+- [Bean](https://drupal.org/project/bean) Makes blocks entities allowing them to be fieldable and displayed using view modes.

 ## Dependencies not packaged with uaqs_block_types